perfsonar/docs/config_mesh.rst

 probe_type Directive
 --------------------
-:Description: Sets the Probe type to UDP or ICMP or TCP SYN
+:Description: Sets the Probe type to UDP, ICMP, or TCP SYN
 :Syntax: ``probe_type icmp|udp|tcp``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *traceroute*
 :Occurrences:  Zero or one